Data Expedition, Inc. ®

 What has Changed

 Each release includes a ChangeLog file explaining what has been updated.
-You can find the ChangeLog in the download package, on the product trial download page, or in the left margin of your customer download site.
+You can find the ChangeLog in the download package, on the product trial download page, or in the links below:

 You can also assess the nature of an update by comparing the version numbers of current and previous releases.
 See Tech Note 0001 for instructions on finding version numbers and the Revision Codes chapter of the documentation for how to interpret them.
 Remember that the Package version is not the same as the Component versions of the individual executables.